 They are crispy on the outside, warm and fluffy on the inside, with little gems of corn, jalapeno, and cheese throughout each tasty morsel.

 The pop of fresh corn paired with the buttery richness of the cornmeal really brings life to every single bite.
-The spice of the jalapeno and the bite of sharp cheddar cheese are truly the icing on the cake of these delightfully easy-to-make cakes.
+The spice of the jalapeno and the bite of sharp cheddar cheese the icing on the cake of these delightfully easy-to-make bites.

 It’s really incredible how easy this recipe is to make.
 Usually, made-from-scratch recipes can be a little intimidating, especially if you aren’t familiar with the food type itself.